Anurampranav/Anurampranav/README.md

 ---

 <p align="center">
-I'm a 2nd year student pursuing BE in Computer Applications 🎓 from jss science and technology University 🏛️.<br><br>I'm a passionate learner who's always willing to learn and work across technologies and domains 💻. 🚀.
+I'm a 2nd year student pursuing BE in Computer Applications 🎓 from jss science and technology University 🏛️.I'm a passionate learner who's always willing to learn and work across technologies and domains 💻. 🚀.
 </p>

 ---